peterjohnmanuel/Feedreader/README.md

 * Check each entry-link has a article.entry element.

+# Test suite: New Feed Selection

+## Test : Feed Content Changed.

+* Test: Check if the body element exists.
+* Test: Check if the feed class exists.
+* Test: Check if the initial feed object and the new feed object are the same.

 # Urls used during research

 * [Regular Exp Match elements of a url](http://www.regextester.com/20)